Frequently asked questions (FAQs)

 Is the programme aligned to the refreshed New Zealand Curriculum?

 • Experienced educators and product development experts have structured, authored and edited all components of the programme.
+New Zealand-based mathematics education consultants have reviewed and written additional content to ensure excellent alignment.

 • Curriculum planners are available here www.oxforddigital.co.nz